 United® Real Estate to Expand Operations, Announces VP of Franchise Development

-Company Expects to Double Agent Count in Next 12 MonthsDALLAS, TEXAS, UNITED STATES, November 10, 2020 /EINPresswire.com/ -- United® Real Estate, one of the nation’s fastest-growing private real estate companies, announced the expansion of franchise operations and the addition of Nancy Dancsecs, CRP, as Vice President of Franchise Development.
-In this position, Dancsecs will help lead the expansion of franchise offices and Agents throughout the United States.
+Company Expects to Double Agent Count in Next 12 MonthsDALLAS, TEXAS, UNITED STATES, November 12, 2020 /EINPresswire.com/ -- United® Real Estate, one of the nation’s fastest-growing private real estate companies, announced the expansion of franchise operations and the addition of Tyler Anderson, as Vice President of Franchise Development.
+In this position, Anderson will help lead the expansion of franchise offices and Agents throughout the United States.
 The company anticipates doubling the size of its sales force within the next 12 months with franchise and company-owned operations expansion plans.

 In the last 12 months, United has experienced rapid growth through an increased inflow of Agents joining the firm and through mergers and acquisitions.
 Notably, Charles Rutenberg Realty Fort Lauderdale and its nearly 1,000 Agents joined United last October.
 United’s unique blend of Real Estate and IT industry expertise has allowed it to develop proprietary services, tools and technology at below-market cost.
 In turn, the firm is able to provide Agents with a productivity platform and 100% commission compensation.